Richard Parker (mutineer): Early life and career

-He was born in Exeter, the son of a successful baker, and was apprenticed as a navigator in 1779.
-From 1782 until 1793 he served on various ships of the Royal Navy mainly in the Mediterranean and India service, achieving the rank of master's mate and a probationary period as lieutenant.
-In December 1793 he was serving as a midshipman aboard HMS Assurance when he refused an order to clear away his hammock at daybreak.
+He was born on 16 April 1767, in Exeter, to a successful baker, and was apprenticed as a navigator in 1779.
+From 1782 until 1793, he served on various ships of the Royal Navy mainly in the Mediterranean and India service, achieving the rank of master's mate and a probationary period as lieutenant.
+In December 1793, he was serving as a midshipman aboard HMS Assurance when he refused an order to clear away his hammock at daybreak.
 The clearing of hammocks was a common obligation of ordinary seamen but was less routinely demanded of petty officers.
-Parker's refusal to follow the order led to a court martial for insubordination and a reduction to the rank of seaman.
+Parker's refusal to follow the order led to a court-martial for insubordination and a reduction to the rank of seaman.
 He was eventually discharged from the Navy in November 1794.

 Parker returned to Exeter to reunite with his wife Anne.
 He struggled to earn a living and was jailed for outstanding debts in early 1797.
-After three weeks in jail, he accepted a quota of £20 in return for reenlistment in the navy.
+After three weeks in jail, he accepted a quota of £20 in return for re-enlistment in the Navy.
 His despair at the prospect was such that he attempted suicide on the way to the embarkation point at Sheerness by flinging himself overboard.